HBmem/mad-flow-final-project/README.md

 ## Architecture

 The system is built on the `Graph` class which tracks vertices/edges efficiently using cached counters (O(1) lookups).
 The `mad-flow.py` script supports JSON output mode for robust machine parsing by the benchmark script.

+**Performance:** The benchmark script uses Python's `multiprocessing` module to analyze multiple graphs in parallel, automatically utilizing all available CPU cores for faster execution on multicore systems.

 **Graph types supported:** Bipartite, Mesh, Random, FixedDegree